Seeing Yourself Correctly

 3 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.
 1 Peter 1:3-5

 Pharaoh was one of those people who had a faulty and exalted opinion of himself.
 He saw himself as a “lion of the nations”, but God had another view of him.
 Through Ezekiel, the Lord told the king of Egypt that he was no lion but a dragon who was fouling the rivers and who was about to be caught and destroyed.

 Do you see yourself in the way Peter described, an heir of God with a living hope?
-You should, if you know the new birth has been granted to you and your faith is in Jesus Christ.
-Consider if your view of yourself is accurate and in accordance with the way God sees you.
+If you know the new birth has been granted to you and your faith is in Jesus Christ, you should.
+Consider if your view of yourself is accurate in accordance with the way God sees you.
 Remember seeing yourself correctly glorifies God.